 Wavering wood, whirling metal was premiered 2009 by icelandic Duo Harpverk (Frank Aarnink & Katie Buckley) and was released on the record “The greenhouse sessions” in 2012.
 In Reykjavik 2017 Duo Harpverk presented a portrait concert including Wavering wood, whirling metal, the premiere of Ting and Twine and three other solos/duos.

 While she was dreaming for violin and electronics is the first of numerous works resulting from Jennys close collaboration with violinist Karin Hellqvist.
-While she was dreaming has also been performed by several other violinists, including Vlad Stankuleasa at Vårmusikfestivalen, Göteborg, Pauline Kim Harris at MATA festival, New York, Frieda Mossop at Svensk Musikvår, Stockholm and Sámal Petersen, Nordic Music Days Farao Islands.
+While she was dreaming has also been performed by several other violinists, including Vlad Stankuleasa at Vårmusikfestivalen, Göteborg, Pauline Kim Harris at MATA festival, New York, Frieda Mossop at Svensk Musikvår, Stockholm and Sámal Petersen at Nordic Music Days Farao Islands.